Destinations, Food, Italy, Restaurant Roundups and Reviews, Travel

 At this point, we figured it was best to head back to the restaurant, and we were glad we did.
 A large crowd had gathered outside of the restaurant’s patio seating area, groups chatting away and watching the diners to spot any sign of them leaving.

-We ordered a half-litre of the house wine, and the burrata, which came already cream-soaked and oozing with the freshest tomatoes, basil, and olive oil.
+Settled in, we started our meal with a half-litre of the house wine and the burrata.
+The latter arrived already cream-soaked and oozing with the freshest tomatoes, basil, and olive oil.

 A plate of oozing burrata cheese with olive oil and tomatoes from da Enzo

-We both exhibited the highest amount of restraint by not licking the plate clean.
+When I tell you we both exhibited the highest amount of restraint by not licking the plate clean…

 large pieces of lamb and grilled vegetables on a table with wine glasses